Improving biodiversity in coffee landscapes in Vietnam

 - Phase – Dissemination and anchoring of results

-Currently, ADC is adopting the BPT to the Vietnamese context to be used during their first farm visits that will take place mid-January 2021 to conduct a baseline evaluation and identify the potential for biodiversity improvement.
-In the next steps, the selected biodiversity improvement measures will be implemented, monitored, and evaluated, and the BPT further adjusted to be appropriable to be used on a landscape level in Vietnam coffee cultivation.
+ADC has adopted the BPT to the Vietnamese context and used it during their farm visits in January 2021 to conduct a baseline evaluation and identify the potential for biodiversity improvement.
+Currently, the selected biodiversity improvement measures are being implemented and monitored.
+An evaluation is foreseen to be conducted by the end of this year, and the BPT will be further adjusted to be appropriable to be used on a landscape level in Vietnam coffee cultivation.
 “We are proud to be a partner in this project, involving some of our farms to test the Biodiversity Performance Tool and to learn about possibilities to improve the biodiversity situation within our supplying farms, with the aim to disseminate this knowledge throughout the region for a wider positive impact on biodiversity”, confirms Certification department at Vinh Hiep Gia Lai Co., Ltd. The BPT will provide coffee farmers in Vietnam with a practicable tool to support them in their biodiversity enhancement endeavors.

 Expected project results

 - Invaluable benefits for farmers in terms of training, acquiring support and know-how on developing biodiversity action plans and in-kind support for implementing improvement measures

 - Improved coffee farming practices that support conservation of biodiversity and lead to better productivity and greater profitability for farmers

 - More biodiverse coffee regions due to the implementation of biodiversity-friendly coffee production on various farms

 - Increased awareness at local, regional, and national level on the benefits of biodiversity conservation within coffee plantations

 - Improved market links between coffee farmers producing biodiversity-friendly coffee and responsible markets in Europe